 The system's basic functions are a set of controllers for speed, fuel consumption liters/hour, fuel consumption liters/nautical mile, and shaft power.
 These controllers may be used as such by issuing set points from the keyboard.
-One example can be seen in Figure 5, where the user has issued a SET SPEED command that governs the main engines so that the bottom track speed maintains 17.8 knots.
 The controllers are ordinary PID controllers, which control a linearized version of the physical entity to be controlled.
-For example, to control the speed s of the vessel, a model f for the static dependency between f, issued rpm (main engines revs), and f, is utilized.
-The relation is given by f is approximated from sampled data and linear interpolation.
+For example, to control the speed s of the vessel, a model f for the static dependency between r, issued rpm (main engines revs), and s, is utilized.
+The relation is given by r = f(s) where the function f is approximated from sampled data and linear interpolation.
 Different functions have to be used for different numbers of engaged main engines.
 The speed controller acts on the f entity:

-$$r = k_p E + k_i \int E \partial t + k_d \frac{\partial E}{\partial t}$$ (3)
+$$r = k_p E + k_i \int E dt + k_d \frac{dE}{dt}$$ (3)